Distance: 8.3 miles one way

 1) The Half Moon Bay Coastal Trail runs north from Half Moon Bay along the water for over 10 miles, often with the beach and ocean on one shoulder and quaint old beach houses on the other—a completely charming stroll.

 2) The Devil’s Slide section of Hwy 1 above Montara has recently been rerouted and the old highway turned into a bike path.
-It’s only a bit over 1 mile, and it’s very much in progress (on Oct.
-2013), so google it to find out the status, but if you’re in the area, riding a cliff section of old Hwy 1 without cars is an experience not to be sneezed at.
+It’s only a bit over 1 mile, but if you’re in the area, riding a cliff section of old Hwy 1 without cars is an experience not to be sneezed at.

 Afterthoughts: The town of Half Moon Bay is a low-key charmer worth your time.
 The harbor (actually called Pillar Point, a few miles to the north) is still real, and the old main street is a classic—you have to get off the two intersecting highways to find it, so don’t make the mistake of driving the highways and thinking you’ve seen it.
 Since the old town is something of a get-away destination for Bay types, the hostelries and restaurants are a cut above what you’d expect.
 If you like gardening, the nurseries in the canyon along Hwy 92 are wonderful.